ElaineArchbold/front-end-development-milestone-project/readme.md

 ## Elaine Archbold User-Centric Frontend Development Milestone Project

-This is a portfolio site for Ritchie Hogan.
-Ritchie is a friend of mine who is an amateur photographer and has allowed me to use his name and photographs for this project.
+This is a portfolio site for amateur photographer Ritchie Hogan.
+Ritchie has given me permission to use his name and photographs for this project.

 ## UX
 My goal in the design was to display Ritchie’s portfolio of work, along with his contact details should users wish to collaborate with him on a project.

-*As a user type, someone interested in working with or purchasing from Ritchie would want to be able to easily access his body of work or to be able to reach out and contact him.
+*As a user type, someone interested in working with or purchasing from Ritchie would want to be able to easily access his body of work, or to be able to reach out and contact him.
 For this reason, I created a clean and simple look, with the photos speaking for themselves.
 It was important that the site is responsive and very user friendly with the images taking centre stage and easy to access.
 I kept the colour palette simple with shades of grey and added #e84610 for a highlight of colour.

 I kept the Navbar and footer simple, and the lightbox on the portfolio page gives an overall gallery view before an image is selected, which is when the lightbox effect kicks in.